 |

-ANGLICAN AND EPISCOPAL HISTORYAnglican and Episcopal History (ISSN 0896-8039), formerly The Historical Magazine of the Protestant Episcopal Church, is a peer-reviewed journal that seeks to raise the level of discussion, provide a forum for exchange of ideas, and review books of worth and interest to educated Anglicans.
+Anglican and Episcopal History (ISSN 0896-8039), formerly The Historical Magazine of the Protestant Episcopal Church, is a peer-reviewed journal to raise the level of discussion, provide a forum for exchange of ideas, and review items of worth and interest to educated Anglicans.
 Published quarterly in March, June, September, and December.

 EDITORS | Editor-in-Chief | Book Review Editor | Church Review Editor |